Expert in Latino Studies to Visit Perkins on Oct. 19

 The lecture is scheduled to begin at 6 p.m. in Room 100 of Elizabeth Perkins Prothro Hall, 5901 Bishop Blvd. in Dallas, with a reception planned for 5:30 p.m. in the same location.

-Dr. Ramírez’s forthcoming book, Migrating Faith: Pentecostalism in the United States and Mexico in the Twentieth Century
+Dr. Ramírez’s forthcoming book, Migrating Faith: Pentecostalism in the United States and Mexico in the Twentieth Century, is available for purchase in a paper or e-book format on the UNC Press website.

 A synopsis of the book follows: